OuhscBbmc/redcap-manual-v1/begin/vocab.md

 ### Project {#sec-begin-vocab-general-project}

-A REDCap _project_ is a self-contained ...
+A REDCap project is a self-contained entity used for collecting and managing data.
+Many people use the term, database, interchangeably.
+REDCap users may have access to or may have created multiple REDCap projects.

 ### Server {#sec-begin-vocab-general-server}